ayladharamsey/trivia/README-jmo.md

-# SWAPI-Box
+# SWAPI-Trivia

-SWAPI-Box is a web application that uses the Star Wars API to tap into a “black hole” of Star Wars data.
+SWAPI-Trivia is a web application that uses the Star Wars API to tap into a “black hole” of Star Wars data.
 Mwahaha.

 The application loads with a login screen that allows the potential Jedi apprentice to input their name, their favorite quote and jedi level.
 Clicking Submit takes them to a screen populated with cards highlighting the first seven movies in the Star Wars franchise.